 Day 2.
 Purmamarca - Maimará - Tilcara

-Purmamarca is one of the most picturesque villages in our country and has a wide range of hotels.
+Purmamarca is one of the most picturesque towns in our country and offers a wide variety of hotel options for visitors.

-We start the day admiring the Cerro de los 7 colores, famous for the different tones of its slope.
-A good place to see it is at the foot of Cerro Porito.
+We start our day admiring the Cerro de los 7 Colores, famous for its spectacular range of shades on its slope.
+We recommend enjoying the views at the foot of Cerro Porito.

 After lunch we continue on our way to Maimará where we stop on the road to observe the famous Paleta del Pintor.

-Then we continued on our way to Tilcara.
-We took advantage of the daylight to walk around the streets.
+Then we continue on our way to Tilcara.
+We take the opportunity to stroll through its picturesque streets.

 Things to do in Tilcara:

-- Pucará de Tilcara: It is an archaeological site surrounded by the imposing nature of the area: cactus, cactus and prickly pears.
+- Pucará de Tilcara: This archaeological site is surrounded by the imposing nature of the area, with cactus, cactus and prickly pears.
 At the top of the Pucará is the Monument, a stone pyramid built as a tribute to the archaeologists who worked on the restoration of the site.

-- Garganta del Diablo: A natural waterfall located about 5 km from Tilcara, which can be reached by car, on foot or on horseback.
+- Garganta del diablo: A beautiful natural waterfall located about 5 km from Tilcara.
+To reach it, you can choose to go by car, on foot or on horseback.

 We slept in Tilcara